Wrist & Hand - Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS) is a condition where a major nerve (median nerve) is compressed where it passes through a short tunnel at the wrist.
 CTS commonly affects women in middle age but can occur at any age in either sex.
 CTS can occur with pregnancy, diabetes, thyroid problems, rheumatoid arthritis and other less common conditions, but most sufferers have none of these.
-CTS may be associated with swelling in the tunnel which may be caused by inflammation of the tendons, a fracture of the wrist, wrist arthritis and other less common conditions.
-In most cases however, the cause is not identifiable.

 Non-surgical treatments include the use of splints, especially at night, and an injection into the carpal tunnel.
-CTS occurring in pregnancy often resolves after the baby is born.
+CTS occurring in pregnancy often resolves itself after the baby is born.

 Consultants